 A former Routt County couple has been accused in a lawsuit of embezzling almost $5 million dollars from an employer and using it, in part, to build a luxury home outside of Steamboat Springs.

 The Northwest Colorado Fire Management Unit responded to eight lightning caused wildland fires in Moffat and Rio Blanco counties late Wednesday afternoon, according to a press release from the Bureau of Land Management.

-1:38 a.m.
-Hayden Police Department officers were called to a report of a burglary in the 400 block of East Jefferson Avenue.
-The incident is under investigation.
+12:43 a.m.
+Steamboat Springs Police Department officers were called to a report of a person who walked by a bar in the 700 block of Yampa Street and threatened staff.

 The following is a list of people booked into Routt County Jail on suspicion of the listed charges.
 The arresting agency is listed in parentheses.

 The North Routt Fire Protection District is hoping for the safe return of a flag that recently was stolen from their fire station in Clark.